BrianChimale/laravel-api-project/README.md

 # laravel-api-project

-A project to demonstrate building and consuming a RESTful API in Laravel PHP
+A project to demonstrate building a RESTful API in Laravel PHP